 IAS Extends its Leadership in Brand Safety and Ad Fraud Protection with TAG Recertification

-NEW YORK, March 18, 2021 /PRNewswire/ -- Integral Ad Science (IAS), a global leader in digital ad verification, today announced that the company has achieved global recertification from the Trustworthy Accountability Group (TAG) for 2021.
+MUMBAI, India, March 19, 2021 /PRNewswire/ -- Integral Ad Science (IAS), a global leader in digital ad verification, today announced that the company has achieved global recertification from the Trustworthy Accountability Group (TAG) for 2021.
 IAS successfully earned all three of TAG's certification seals that apply to its ad verification technology.

 "A longstanding member of TAG, IAS is committed to providing our partners with the trusted tools to control and protect their advertising investments," said Lisa Utzschneider, CEO, IAS.
 "We're proud to achieve these recertifications from TAG because our mission is to be the global benchmark for trust and transparency in digital media quality for our partners."